 You will undertake this either in a laboratory of Heilbronn University of Applied Sciences or in collaboration with the industry.

+Would you like to work on an interesting and innovative Research Project and publish your findings?
+This Course Profile can be studied in English!
 We offer the possibility to do a double degree together with the UTHM in Malaysia within the framework of a Research Master.
 You will study the first semester in Heilbronn and spend the two following semesters (research project and master thesis) in Batu Bahat at UTHM.
 After successful completion of your studies, you will then have both the German and the Malaysian Master.
 For further information, please get in touch with Prof. Dr.-Ing.
 Uwe Gleiter (uwe.gleiter@hs-heilbronn.de).

 Admission Requirements and Selection Procedure